 Is topical estrogen bad for you?

-There are different types of topical estrogen, but vaginal estrogens are generally considered safe.
+There are different types of local estrogen treatment, but vaginal estrogens are generally considered safe.
 Like all drugs, it can have some minor and temporary side effects when you first start taking it, but research shows it has a very low risk of long-term complications in healthy individuals.

 What if the estrogen makes my symptoms worse?

 Speak to your healthcare provider if you find that local estrogen therapy isn’t helping your symptoms or making them worse.
-They might want to change your dosage, or delivery system, or look into whether other forms of HRT are more suitable for you.
-Unfortunately, menopause treatment is one of those aspects of reproductive health that requires a bit of trial and error.
+They might want to change your dosage, or delivery system, or look into whether other forms of estrogen therapy are more suitable for you.
+Unfortunately, menopause treatment is one of those aspects of women's health that requires a bit of trial and error.
 If treatment isn’t working for you, don’t hesitate to advocate for yourself and ask your doctor for another option.